 Remember, the more subscribers you can attract, the more successful your telesummit will be for everyone involved.

-In Step 7 you mapped out your marketing funnel, which included reminder emails for launch week.
-The primary purpose of these emails is to get attendees to listen/watch the event.
+The primary purpose of the reminder emails for launch week is to get attendees to listen/watch the event.
 Life gets busy.
 People forget.
-It’s important (and not at all annoying) for you to email them every single day during the event so that they know:
+It’s important for you to email them every single day during the event so that they know:

 - Who’s on the schedule for the day